bytebase/bytebase.com-old/content/docs/en/operating/disaster-recovery.md

 ### Backup

 It’s recommended to follow the [doc for backup](/docs/use-bytebase/backup-restore-database/backup) to set up automatic backups.
-Bytebase will check that an instance meeds all the prerequisites and automatically archives binlog files.
+Bytebase will check that an instance meets all the prerequisites and automatically archives binlog files.

 Note that you can only restore to the point of time after a valid backup.